The Museum Teaching Fellowship Program (Paid) – Currently Accepting Applications

 ATTENTION: Birmingham, Alabama Area College and University Students

-The Birmingham Museum of Art is excited to announce its call for applications for the next Teaching Fellows class in the Department of Learning and Engagement.
-In this program, undergraduates and Master’s students will be employed by the museum to lead gallery tours for school-aged audiences and adult visitors.
+The Birmingham Museum of Art is excited to announce that we are currently taking applications for the next Teaching Fellows cohort in the Department of Learning and Engagement.
+In this program, current undergraduates and Master’s students will be employed by the Museum to lead gallery tours for school-aged and adult audiences.

 HOW DOES THE PROGRAM WORK?